-- Our transition arrangements include the following: - Visits to school by pre-schools and visits to pre-schools by staff including the SENDCo where appropriate - Home visits by staff for children joining Reception - o Transition meetings for children with SEND joining Reception - Additional visits to Reception for children with SEND as required - o 'Joining Us' page on the school website - Visits to new classes by all children in summer term.
-Additional visits arranged for individual children where appropriate. - Transition meeting between current and receiving class teacher including communication of information relating to children with SEND and class SEND file - Year 6 teachers and SENDCo liaise with secondary school SENDCos - Programme of additional visits to The Weald School arranged for individuals and groups - Records from previous schools and information from parents used in planning teaching and support - Transition resources made for individual children as required - Further information regarding support for children and families is contained in the West Sussex Local Offer available at West Sussex Local Offer - The school's Local Offer and SEND Information Report are available at SEND Information Report. - Information on admissions is available on the school website, on the 'Joining Us' page. - Arrangements to enable children with SEND to access National Curriculum tests are made in line with Department for Education guidance available at Key stage 2 tests: access arrangements.
-The Headteacher, Assistant Headteacher (KS2), SENDCo and Year 6 class teachers are responsible for planning access arrangements. - Information about the SEND journey at Billingshurst Primary School can be found at here.
+- Our transition arrangements include the following: - Visits to school by pre-schools and visits to pre-schools by staff including the SENCo where appropriate - Home visits by staff for children joining Reception - o Transition meetings for children with SEND joining Reception - o Additional visits to Reception for children with SEND as required - o 'Joining us' page on the school website - Every child new to the school allocated a 'buddy' - Visits to new classes by all children in summer term.
+Additional visits arranged for individual children where appropriate. - Transition meeting between current and receiving class teacher including communication of information relating to children with SEND and class SEND file. - o Year 6 teachers and SENCo liaise with secondary school SENCos - Programme of additional visits to The Weald School arranged for individuals and groups - Records from previous schools and information from parents used in planning teaching and support - o Transition books made for individual children as required

-Supporting Pupils at School with Medical Conditions
+Section 7: Supporting Pupils at School with Medical Conditions

-- The school recognises that pupils at school with medical conditions may need to be supported so that they have full access to the curriculum and wider life of the school, including trips and residential visits. - Some children with medical conditions may be disabled and in this case the school complies with its duties under the Equality Act 2010. - Children with a medical condition requiring support in school will have an Individual Healthcare Plan (IHP) written by the Inclusion Leader/SENDCo in consultation with parents.
-The Inclusion Leader/SENDCo seeks advice from the School Nurse on all IHPs. - The school's policy for supporting pupils with medical conditions is available from the school office.
+- The school recognises that pupils at school with medical conditions may need to be supported so that they have full access to the curriculum and wider life of the school, including trips and residential visits. - Some children with medical conditions may be disabled and in this case the school complies with its duties under the Equality Act 2010. - Children with a medical condition requiring support in school will have an Individual Healthcare Plan (IHP) written by the Inclusion Leader/SENCo in consultation with parents.
+The Inclusion Leader/SENCo seeks advice from the School Nurse on all IHPs. - The school's policy for supporting pupils with medical conditions is available from the school office.

-Monitoring and Evaluation of SEND
+Section 8: Monitoring and Evaluation of SEND

-The quality of provision for pupils with SEND is monitored through the school's Monitoring and Evaluation Policy.
+• The quality of provision for pupils with SEND is monitored through the school's Monitoring and Evaluation Policy.

-Training and Resources
+Section 9: Training and Resources

 - The school plans a programme of Continuing Professional Development (CPD), including supporting children with SEND, for all teaching staff.
-This includes inhouse training as well as that provided by outside agencies. - Additional training for staff is arranged to meet the identified needs of individuals or groups of pupils. - Staff are trained in the principles of the SEND Code of Practice, the procedures for assessing and identifying children's needs, and for monitoring and reviewing their progress. - The school is able to access advice and training from the Local authority (e.g. the Educational Psychologist, LBAT, Social Communication Team, Sensory Support Service), the Speech and Language Therapy service and the School Nursing service. - Newly appointed teaching staff meet the Inclusion Leader/SENDCo to discuss key aspects of SEND practice and provision. - The SENDCo attends the Weald Locality SENDCo network meetings twice a term and attends local authority SENDCo briefings. - Resources to support children with SEND are identified to meet the needs of individual or groups of children.
-Allocation of inclusion teacher and teaching assistant support is reviewed each half term by the SENDCo.
+This includes in-house training as well as that provided by outside agencies. - Additional training for staff is arranged to meet the identified needs of individuals or groups of pupils. - Staff are trained in the principles of the SEND Code of Practice, the procedures for assessing and identifying children's needs, and for monitoring and reviewing their progress. - The school is able to access advice and training from the Local authority (e.g. the Educational Psychologist, LBATT, Social Communication Team, Sensory Support Service), the Speech and Language Therapy service and the School Nursing service. - Newly appointed teaching staff meet the Inclusion Leader/SENCo to discuss key aspects of SEND practice and provision. - The SENCo attends the Weald Locality SENCo network meetings twice a term and attends local authority SENCo briefings. - Resources to support children with SEND are identified to meet the needs of individual or groups of children.
+Allocation of Inclusion teacher and teaching assistant support is reviewed each half term by the SENCo.

-Roles and Responsibilities
+Section 10: Roles and Responsibilities

-The SENDCo leads a team of inclusion teachers, supported by learning support assistants (LSA), providing additional support to children with EHCPs or at SEND Support.

-- The governing body has 2 governors with responsibility for specific oversight of the school's arrangements for SEND.
-The currents details of the governors with this responsibility are on the governors page of the website: Governing Body - The SENDCo manages provision for children with medical needs.
+- The SENCos lead a team of Inclusion teachers, learning support assistants and teaching assistants providing additional support to children with statements/EHC plans or at SEN Support. - Mrs Sue Sampson is governor with responsibility for specific oversight of the school's arrangements for SEND. - The SENCos manage provision for children with medical needs.

+Section 11.
 Bullying

-Please see our Anti-Bullying Policy (available on the school website) for the measures we take to prevent bullying of children with SEND, promote positive behaviour, deal with any incidents of bullying should these occur and provide support and reassurance to children where needed.
+Please see our Bullying Policy for the measures we take to prevent bullying of children with SEND, promote positive behaviour, deal with any incidents of bullying should these occur and provide support and reassurance to children where needed (Bullying Policy available on school website).